About Me

 I've used C++

-extensively, which has significantly influenced my preference for statically typed languages and explicit
+extensively, which has significantly shaped my preference for statically typed languages and explicit

 code.